FabricationsHQ - Putting the Words to the Music

 'Yesterday' by the Beatles (more correctly Paul McCartney) is a timeless classic.

-It is rightly described as one of the most beautiful, poignant and emotive songs of the 20th cntury – or any century for that matter – and is regarded as one of the greatest songs ever written.
+It is rightly described as one of the most beautiful, poignant and emotive songs of the 20th cntury – and one of the greatest songs ever written.

 But for those of a generation just a little too young to catch 'Yesterday' and the Beatles phenomenon first time around, 'Dust in the Wind' steps up to the plate as a song that matches 'Yesterday.'